 FRD against men can take a variety of forms, including:

-- Getting inaccurate information about the availability of leave and benefits to which they are entitled
+- Getting inaccurate information about the availability of leave and benefits

 - Receiving unwarranted negative performance evaluations that reference distractions or absences